UIMSolutions/model-nonprofit/README.md

 # model-nonprofit

-The model helps to build applications for Nonprofits help organizations.
+This model helps to build applications for Nonprofits help organizations.